 Do You Understand What Your Hourly Workers Need for Success?

-Setting up for success should be at the forefront of every leader’s mind, but many workers feel their company doesn’t know what they want or need in order to succeed and we’re not talking about success on the job (more on that later).
+Setting workers up for should be at the forefront of every leader’s mind, but many workers feel their company doesn’t know what they want or need in order to succeed and we’re not talking about success on the job (more on that later).
 As the hiring of hourly workers increases for the holidays, let’s take another look at what these workers want from their employers.

 Branch, a mobile app that gives people an instant paycheck advance, recently released the new Branch Report, which offers a look at the financial, work, and lifestyle interests of today’s hourly workers.
 The goal of this report is to help shed light on the deskless workforce and expand your understanding of today’s hourly worker.